uibk-dps-teaching/ps_os_2023/exercise06/README.md

 - How does using e.g. `+=` on atomic types relate to using atomic functions such as `atomic_fetch_add`?
 - Which operations other than decrementing/incrementing can be done atomically?

+**Hint**: Due to an issue with the GCC version on ZID you might get the error `fatal error: atomic.h: No such file or directory`.
+To solve this issue, load a more recent compiler version with `module load gcc/9.2.0`.
+Note that loading modules breaks man pages, which can be fixed with `export MANPATH=":$MANPATH"`.

 ## Task 2

 In this task you will revisit the producer-consumer pattern, this time with multiple consumers implemented through POSIX threads.